chondrus/ProgrammingAssignment2/README.md

 ### Using Assignment: Caching the Inverse of a Matrix

-The following code shows you how to use the makeCacheMatrix and cacheSolve assignment.
+The following code shows you how to use the makeCacheMatrix and cacheSolve functions from the assignment.

 Showing the defined functions:
 <!-- -->
     > makeCacheMatrix()

-Making a special matrix
+Making a special matrix:
 <!-- -->
     > m <- x<-matrix(rnorm(20), 2, 2)
     > a <- makeCacheMatrix(m)

-Calculating the inverse, checking if it were cached correctly
+Calculating the inverse, checking if it were cached correctly:
 <!-- -->
     > m <- x<-matrix(rnorm(20), 2, 2)
     > a <- makeCacheMatrix(m)